All Products

 7. Use Docker within the simple application server that you created.

-In the following example, an NGINX image is pulled and run by using Docker.
+In the following example, Docker pulls an NGINX image and starts an NGINX container.

 1. Run the following command to pull the latest NGINX image among the searched NGINX images to the simple application server: